-THE STATISTICS LAW (2016 REVISION)
+THE STATISTICS ACT (2016 REVISION)

-This Law is the legal means by which employees of the Economics and Statistics Office (ESO) are empowered to collect information (Section 7).
-It lays out the penalties for breach of confidentiality and for not providing information as covered in Sections 18 and 19 respectively.
-You should make sure that you have read through the Statistics Law so that you are familiar with its power and the penalties for breach of confidentiality.
+This Act is the legal means by which employees of the Economics and Statistics Office (ESO) are empowered to collect information (Section 7).
+It lays out the penalties for breach of confidentiality and for not providing information as covered in Sections 18 and 19, respectively.